- MSRP $225.00

 The lenses are also impact- resistant, which means if you crash, they shouldn’t shatter.
 On top of that, the frames feature a bumper around the bottom of the lens, which theoretically protects your face from cuts in the event of a crash.

 The bumpers are vented, which Rudy Project says should help reduce fog buildup on the lens.
-It’s hard to imagine these tiny vents actually accomplish that; the lenses themselves didn’t fog up any more or less than other glasses we’ve tried, and it’s more likely that any venting that occurs actually comes through from the tops and bottoms of the glasses in the gap between the glasses and the face.
+It’s hard to imagine these tiny vents actually accomplish that; the lenses themselves didn’t fog up any more or less than other glasses we’ve tried, and it’s more likely that any venting that occurs actually comes through from the tops and bottoms of the Defenders in the gap between the glasses and the face.
 These vents seem largely aesthetic.

-The frames do cut down slightly on peripheral vision, which won’t be all that noticeable if you’re switching from another full-frame set of sunglasses.
+The Defender’s frames do cut down slightly on peripheral vision, which won’t be all that noticeable if you’re switching from another full-frame set of sunglasses.
 Frameless sunglass users may find this annoying, though.

 Changing out the lenses is a pretty easy affair; just disconnect the lower bumpers and pop out the lens.
 The photochromic lens should, in theory, reduce or eliminate the need to swap out lenses anyway, but if you’re the type who likes a lot of lens options, suffice it to say you’ll be able to accomplish the job with little hassle.